 For those of you who prefer light macarons made with French meringue, Ladurée's macarons are slightly crispy with just enough soft, fondant centre.
 Some flavours are better than others.
 I prefer those that pack a wham-in-the-mouth taste but don't make you feel you've swallowed from a perfume bottle, either!

-Although I have an aversion to eating blue-coloured anything, their Marie-Antoinette tea is a delicious exception.
-There's even a milk chocolate and passion fruit vegan macaron from their seasonal collection.
+Although I have an aversion to eating blue-coloured anything, their Marie-Antoinette tea is the exception.
+Plus vegans will be happy to have a seasonal vegan macaron.

-Always clever to jump on the marketing bandwagon, you'll find specials for fans of the Versailles, Bridgerton and the French Open tennis (lime galanga for the 2024 Roland Garros stamp).
-Their classics, however, of orange blossom, lemon, salted caramel and vanilla are still my personal bests.
+Always clever to jump on the marketing bandwagon, you'll find specials for fans of the Versailles, Bridgerton and the French Open tennis (lime galanga for the last Roland Garros stamp).
+Their classics, however, remain our favourites: orange blossom, lemon, salted caramel and vanilla.

 Pascal Caffet (also at Chapon)